Thousands attend funeral prayer service for Pakistani girl killed in Texas shooting

 The Cogburn family, which had hosted Sabika, attended the service and told mourners of the loving young girl who had embraced American culture and taught them so much about her own that they had been fasting for Ramadan — the month of fasting practiced by Muslims — with her.

-Jaelyn Cogburn, 15, said that she had bonded with Sabikah, who lived with her family in Santa Fe, because, like her, she knew few people at Santa Fe High School.
-Jaelyn had just begun her first year at public school after having being home-schooled throughout her life.
+Jaelyn Cogburn, 15, said that she had bonded with Sabika, who lived with her family in Santa Fe, because, like her, she knew few people at Santa Fe High School.
+Jaelyn had just begun her first year at public school after having being home-schooled.

-Jaelyn told the mourners that the two grew very close that and on a recent night she was crying while driving because she knew Sabika would be returning to Pakistan.
+Jaelyn told the mourners that the two had grown close and that on a recent night she was crying while driving because she knew Sabika would be returning to Pakistan.

 "She leaned in and said, 'I love you and I miss you.'
 Even though we were always together, I don't know why she said she'd miss me," Jaelyn said through tears.